 Judah was in a covenant relationship with God.
 They were His chosen people, yet they chose to worship the pagan god Baal.
 The king of Judah had been defeated in battle and now the people were the subject of Egypt.

 So, God sent Jeremiah to call Judah out on their wicked ways and tell them to turn back to Him before it was too late.

 Faced with the people’s indifference to his message, Jeremiah had his own choice to make.
 He could go with the flow and follow the people’s lead, or he could remain faithful to God and His will.

 God remained faithful to Judah, in spite of their disobedience.
 He remembered His promise to restore His blessing.
 And because of His everlasting love, God showed His mercy on a faithless people and gave them a new covenant.

 This story from Jeremiah isn’t just a piece of history from long ago.
 It is meant for us right here, right now!
 Just like Judah, sometimes we find ourselves facing tough times.
-And just like Jeremiah we might be in a pickle.
+And just like Jeremiah, we might be in a pickle.

 When tragedy strikes us close to home, it can be hard to see the light at the end of the tunnel.
 The pain is too close and the struggle is too difficult.
 It’s almost impossible to see how anything in our lives can ever be right again.
 We’re at the crossroads and we have a choice to make.
 We can decide to turn our backs on God like the people of Judah.
 Or we can turn to God for help and rely on His promises during the tough times to come.

-Within Jeremiah 31:3-4, there are three promises from God to help us in our time of need.
+Within Jeremiah 31:3-4, there are three promises of God to help us in our time of need.
 Once we understand them, we can face any hardship with a new perspective and resolve.

 You also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices, acceptable to God through Christ Jesus.
 Therefore it is also contained in the Scripture,

-Jeremiah’s story is a testament of a faithful servant who endured many hardships yet followed God anyway.
+Jeremiah’s story is a testament to a faithful servant who endured many hardships yet followed God anyway.
 Today, his story stands as a reminder to us that tough times will come, but we have a loving Father who is always faithful to the end.

-If you are facing tough times, I pray that you will turn to God and be encouraged by these promises.
-God loves you, He will draw you to Himself and He will build you again.
+If you are facing tough times, I pray that you will turn to God and be encouraged by these 3 Promises for Tough Times.